top of page

 Joyce Mayer

 Joyce is a long-time member of Anchorage's dance community.
 She is a ballet enthusiast certified in barre, mat, and reformer Pilates, and is a 200 hr RYT.
+She has performed alongside a myriad of organizations, and is a Studio Pulse/Annex OG instructor who has gained the love and appreciation of many students for her vast technical and anatomical knowledge and encouraging teaching approach.

 Robyn Minor